thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

 The default name for the GUID mapping file is `guid.mapping`, but you can use whatever name you like since it's specified as a parameter.
 The GUID mapping file is only used for importing TML.
 When creating content, the GUID mapping file is updated as content is created with new GUID mappings.
 This allows it to be used later for updating content.

 The GUID mapping file is a [TOML](https://toml.io/en/) file with different sections.
 The example below shows a starting file with mappings for tables.
+The top section are values that tell the reader what the mapping file is for.
+(Meaningful naming of the file is recommended.)
+The `[mappings]` section contains mappings _from_ the old GUID _to_ the new GUID.
+These would be from the source to the destination.

 ~~~
 name = "TML Import"